The ROI of Agentic Commerce: Metrics That Matter

 Conversational attribution: Track which products customers asked the AI about, and which they ultimately purchased.
 If a customer asks about Product A and purchases Product A (or Product B recommended by the AI), attribute that revenue to the AI.

-Session-level attribution: Track all revenue from sessions where a customer interacted with the Agentic Client Advisor.
+Session-level attribution: Track all revenue from sessions where a customer interacted with the AI-powered shopping assistant.
 Compare total revenue from AI sessions vs. non-AI sessions.

 Incremental attribution: Use statistical methods to isolate the additional revenue driven by AI, controlling for customer type, device, traffic source, and other variables.